 1) Why you wish to pursue a graduate education.

-4) What are your research interests and why.
+4) What your research interests are.
+Explain.

 6) Your goal upon completion of the program.

 The statement of purpose should be uploaded along with your CV/Resume in the documents section of your application.